Equipment guidelines (medical and rehabilitation)

 - walking and mobility aids (e.g. crutches, pick-up sticks, walking sticks, walking frames)

 Basic recreational and therapy equipment (e.g. therapy bands, massage balls, foam rollers) may be prescribed as part of a self-management plan.
+Each piece of equipment must be reasonable, clinically justified and in support of a specific recovery outcome.

 Where a client needs specialised medical or rehabilitation equipment, this requires our approval.
 Specialised medical and rehabilitation equipment includes: